murffious/git-master-1/express-example-overview.md

 ## Key Concepts and Terms

 -- look up in the documentation .
+Express Docs or W3schools - only watch a video if you plan on taking ACTIVE learning seroius like notes or flash cards or pause and code along and experiment
-Express Docs or W3schools -- find examples of each one before coding .
+-- find examples of each one before coding .
 1. reference class activites 2. google exmaples of ...
 -- code it ! use each one several times in a sandbox to OWN the code